-By replacing all $\sigma_3^{\pm1}$'s with $\sigma_1^{\pm1}$'s on a $4$-plat diagram by $\mathcal A_1$ moves, we obtain a $4$-plat diagram which is a closure of $3$-braid word.
+By replacing all $\sigma_3^{\pm1}$'s with $\sigma_1^{\pm1}$'s on a $4$-plat diagram by $\mathcal A_1$ moves, we obtain a $4$-plat diagram which is a closure of a $3$-braid word.
 In particular, $4$-plat diagrams that are closures of reduced $3$-braid words,

-are called {\em Conway's normal form} if $a_i\neq0$ for all $i$ and $j=1\ (j'=2)$ or $j=2\ (j'=1)$ according to whether $n$ is odd or even.
-In fact the above two represent the same link type since they are related by an $\mathcal{A}_3$ move, and are denoted by $C(a_1,-a_2,a_3,\ldots,(-1)^na_n)$.
+are called {\em Conway's normal forms} if $a_i\neq0$ for all $i$ and $j=1\ (j'=2)$ or $j=2\ (j'=1)$ according to whether $n$ is odd or even.
+In fact, the above two represent the same link type since they are related by an $\mathcal{A}_3$ move, and are denoted by $C(a_1,-a_2,a_3,\ldots,(-1)^na_n)$.
 The following is a special case of Theorem \ref{thm:twist2} where $D$ is also a minimal-crossing $4$-plat diagram. \begin{prop} Suppose $D$ and $D_0$ are minimal-crossing $4$-plat diagrams of the same link type.
-Then the following equation holds for any $3$-braid word $w_0$.
+Then for any $3$-braid word $w_0$ we have

 \end{prop}